Ruthin, Denbighshire, Clwyd

-On Castle street, a few steps from the market square, is Nantclwyd House (Nantclwyd y Dre), an attractive 15th century house that is the oldest building in Ruthin.
-The house, now restored as a museum, has period rooms each illustrating a diferent time period since the house was erected in 1435.
-Across the street is a small whitewashed cottage once owned by Sir John Trevor, speaker of the House of Commons from 1685-95.
+On Castle Street, a few steps from the market square, is Nantclwyd House (Nantclwyd y Dre), an attractive 15th-century house that is the oldest building in Ruthin.
+The house, now restored as a museum, has period rooms each illustrating a different time period since the house was erected in 1435.
+Across the street is a small whitewashed cottage once owned by Sir John Trevor, Speaker of the House of Commons from 1685-95.

 Our verdict: Ruthin is a delightful town, full of historic interest and well worth a visit.

 Most photos are available for licensing, please contact Britain Express image library.

 Location: Via the A525 south of Denbigh or the A494 between Mold and Corwen

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.